 - Testicular – Cancer of the lining around the testes (called the tunica vaginalis)

 All forms of mesothelioma are primarily caused by asbestos exposure, which usually occurs in the workplace.
-Since many companies disregarded the dangers of asbestos exposure, trust funds have been established for victim financial compensation.
+Since many companies disregarded the dangers of asbestos exposure, asbestos trust funds have been established for victim financial compensation.

 Asbestos is also a known cause of up to 20% of all lung cancer cases.
 While lung cancer and mesothelioma may seem like the same disease, they are different.
 Lung cancer, also called bronchogenic carcinoma, occurs when asbestos fibers become attached inside the lungs rather than in the pleural lining.
 Anyone who has been exposed to asbestos is at risk for developing lung cancer, including smokers.